magical-mishka/tcw-chrome-extension/README.md

 * v1.1.1.1 - Searchbar implemented in sidebar!
 Also, removes copy button for "undefined" code snippets.
 * v1.1.1.2 - Sidebar: posts with no code display URL instead.
 * v1.1.1.3 - Add edit button to posts in sidebar.
+* v1.1.1.4 - Users can now disable the Save button.

 ## CONTRIBUTE